resucutie/beyond-software/public/assets/index.md

 [Nekogram](https://nekogram.app/) :c-android: - Open-source third-party Telegram client with few but useful mods

-# Contributing information
+# Contributing to this list
+This section includes information on how you can contribute to this list

 ## Guidelines
-- All entries should contain programs where the user has total control over it and is virus-free
+- All entries should contain programs where the user has total control over it and are virus-free.
+Preferably Free and Open Source applications
 - Each entry should follow the following format:
     - Name of the produt as a link (`[Product](link)`)
     - Row of [custom icons](#custom-icons) showing the avaiable platforms in the following order: